apigee/api-platform-samples/learn-edge/response-cache-1/README.md

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
-How does it differ from the Trace you saw in `fault-handling-intro`?
+How does it differ from the Trace you saw in `fault-handling-2`?
 It's interesting to trace the flow when caching is enabled.
 You can see where a response is pulled from the cache, in which case no call is made to the backend target.

 ### About what changed